eclass4learning/enrol_payment/README.md

 ## Features
 - Use Stripe or PayPal payment backend
-- Define discount codes with percentage-based or amount-based discounts
+- Define discount codes with percentage-based or amount-based discounts (see **Discounts**, below)
+- Allow users to enrol other users (see **Multiple Enrolment**, below)
 - Define custom tax rules (see **Adding a Province/State Field**, below)

-- Allow users to enrol other users (see **Multiple Enrolment**, below)
+## Discounts
+To set up a discount code:
+- Ensure that "Allow course enrolment to include a discount" is checked in the site-wide plugin settings.
+- In the settings for an individual enrolment instance, select a discount type and enter the corresponding discount amount and discount code.

+## Multiple Enrolment
+To enable the Multiple Enrolment system:
+- In the site-wide plugin settings, check "Allow multiple registration".
+- In the settings for an individual enrolment instance, check "Allow multiple registration".

+This will allow users to enroll 1 or more other users in the course, provided the users' email addressses are known.

 ## Adding a Province/State Field
 Since Moodle does not natively collect province/state info, the instructions